shreshanks/move-aptos/README.md

 # move-aptos
-this us my journey to learning move.
+This is my journey of learning move language for aptos blockchain.